chriskrycho/v5.chriskrycho.com/site/journal/2019/JSON Feed Apology and Explanation.md

 As a result, every single time the constructor was simply returning the base path… which just happens to be the base path for my whole website.
 Every JSON Feed item was therefore ending up with that, and *only* that, as as its `id`… which meant it was treating the feed as if it never updated (though it had an increasing number of items in it at the same URL).

 This was exactly the opposite of what I wanted, all just because I accidentally inverted the argument order for this invocation.
 In my defense, however, inverting the argument order of a function which takes two strings as arguments is a pretty easy mistake to make!
-The fact that it is so easy to get this wrong is, in my opinion, a fairly significant failing of the API’s design.
+The fact that it is so easy to get this wrong is, in my opinion, a fairly significant failing of the <abbr title="application programming interface">API</abbr>’s design.
 The `URL` constructor just takes two strings as its argument, and the order for the two strings is *not obvious at all*!
 This arises out of the dynamic nature of the constructor.
 Quoting Node’s docs for the constructor arguments, where the constructor is `constructor(input[, base])`:

-> - `input`: The absolute or relative input URL to parse.
+> - `input`: The absolute or relative input <abbr title="universal resource link">URL</abbr> to parse.
 If `input` is relative, then `base` is required.
 If `input` is absolute, the `base` is ignored.
-> - `base`: The base URL to resolve against if the `input` is not absolute.
+> - `base`: The base <abbr>URL</abbr> to resolve against if the `input` is not absolute.

 This single constructor is actually an *overloaded* constructor: it does different things depending on the inputs you pass it.
 However, the first thing you pass it is *just a string*.
 (The `base` argument can be, but does not have to be, an existing `URL` instance; it too may be just a string.)
-It’s really, really easy to miss the fact that the function has totally different behavior depending on the contents of that string—that it’ll silently ignore the second argument if the first one happens to be a fully-formed URL itself, for example.
+It’s really, really easy to miss the fact that the function has totally different behavior depending on the contents of that string—that it’ll silently ignore the second argument if the first one happens to be a fully-formed <abbr>URL</abbr> itself, for example.

 A better API would account for these discrete use cases by separating them out.
 Instead of having a single constructor which has to handle both of these scenarios, the API could supply two static constructors: `withBase` and `fromAbsolute`: